emqx/cloud-docs/en_US/create/byoc.md

    **Tags (Optional)**: Add cloud resource tags according to your needs for resource management, with up to 10 tags supported.

 6. Review and confirm the information specified in the steps above, and you can also change the project to which this deployment belongs.
-After confirming the information, click **Deploy**.
+After confirming the information, click **New Deployment**.

-Next, we'll start the deployment by following the steps in the **Deployment Guide** panel on the right.
+You will be redirected to the deployment details page.
+Next, you can start the deployment by following the steps in the [Run Deployment](#run-deployment) section.

 ## Run Deployment

-We will complete the deployment in an Ubuntu 20.04 (AMD64) environment with a public network connection.
+You can follow the instructions below to complete the deployment in an Ubuntu 20.04 (AMD64) environment with a public network connection.
 Before you start, copy your TLS/SSL certificates and BYOC license files required for deployment to your Ubuntu environment directory.

 :::: tabs
 ::: tab "AWS"